 Despite its enormous potential, there remain barriers to fully implementing lifestyle data into primary care settings.
 Most electronic medical record systems are not equipped to handle lifestyle data and those that are often require expensive and time consuming customization to adapt to specific use cases and workflows.
 The few solutions that do exist in this area can be difficult to use for both patients and providers.

 HealthSnap brings the potential of lifestyle health data to fruition with solutions like the provider-oriented Hera platform that works out of the box to collect and analyze patient-generated lifestyle health data from wearables and Bluetooth-connected health devices, incorporate patient reported data via custom mobile surveys and allow for secure patient/provider messaging, all on a user-friendly HIPAA-compliant cloud platform.
 At a time when over 60% of patients identify as being excited to incorporate wearable technology on the recommendation of their doctor, hospital or even insurance company, the time is right to make the next step and transition from the reactive care paradigm of the past to the proactive, data-based care paradigm of the future.

 Help your patients understand how their lifestyle impacts their health by encouraging them to use our data-driven lifestyle management platform.
 With HealthSnap, you can easily view and understand your patient’s lifestyle health and make data-driven care decisions based on lifestyle data.
-Sign up for a FREE today by clicking here and make the lifestyle conversation easy!
+Sign up for FREE today by clicking here and make the lifestyle conversation easy!